Parent Coordination in Utah: What a PC Does and When to Use One Dustin February 24, 2026

 Messages become hostile or excessive and the parents cannot stay child-focused.

-Frequent returns to court
+Frequent Returns to Court

 Parents file motions over issues that could be handled through a structured process.